Geeksltd/GCop/Rules/GCop433.md

 ## Rule description

-You can access a static member in the sme class by simply specifying its name directly.
+You can access a static member in the same class by simply specifying its name directly.

 ## Example